Berlin’s Outdoor Pools & Urban Lidos

 Sommerbad Kreuzberg

-In addition to its two 50-metre swimming pools and smaller ‘non-swimming’ pool – equipped with a slide and fountains – there is a shallower children’s pool and a paddling pool, as well as a large adventure playground for children.
+In addition to its two 50-metre swimming pools and smaller non-swimmer pool—equipped with a slide and fountains—there is a shallower children’s pool and a paddling pool, plus a large adventure playground for children and a small meadow for sunbathing.

 Sommerbad Neukölln

-Not far from its Kreuzberg neighbour, the Sommerbad Neukölln is a slightly smaller, less touristy affair.
-Situated in the top right corner of Tempelhofer Park – the disused airfield of the old Tempelhofer Airport – its just a short walk from Boddinstrasse U-bahn station.
+Not far from its Kreuzberg neighbour above, Sommerbad Neukölln is a slightly smaller, less busy affair.
+Situated in the top right corner of Tempelhofer Park—the disused airfield of the old Tempelhofer Airport—it’s just a short walk from Boddinstrasse U-bahn station.

-It too boasts a large 50m pool, however unlike the Sommerbad Kreuzberg, the pool here isn’t a conventional rectangle shape (see picture above) and thus is better suited to casual swimmers.
+It too boasts a large 50-metre pool; however, unlike Sommerbad Kreuzberg, the pool here isn’t a conventional rectangle shape (see picture above) and thus is better suited to casual swimmers.

 Sommerbad Humboldthain

-In the northern district of Wedding, tucked away in the Volkspark Humboldthain, Sommerbad Humboldthain offers a large 50m pool and twirling slide, as well as a popular 1m diving board.
+In the northern district of Wedding, tucked away in the Volkspark Humboldthain, Sommerbad Humboldthain offers a large 50-metre pool and twirling slide, as well as a popular metre-high diving board.

 The simple restaurant can come in handy for hungry dippers, though there is a large lawn that’s perfect for picnics and poolside lounging.
-The surrounding park offers a host of additional attractions, from the lovely rose garden to a hulking WW2 flak tower that can be officially toured, but is also a popular gathering spot for sunset-seekers.
+The surrounding park offers a host of additional attractions, from the lovely rose garden to the hulking World War II flak tower (which can be officially toured) that doubles as a popular gathering place for sunset-spotters.

 Sommerbad Olympiastation

-If its more serious swimming you’re after, head out to the historic Sommerbad Olympiastation, which was built for the 1936 Olympians of the Third Reich.
+If it’s a more serious swim you’re after, head out to the historic Sommerbad Olympiastation, which was built for the 1936 Olympians of the Third Reich.

-Situated next to the Olympiastadion, the slightly imposing concrete structure has a 50m lap pool and a 10m diving tower for the pros – but two non-swimmers pool and a children’s slide keep things family friendly.
+Situated next to the actual Olympic stadium, the slightly imposing concrete structure has a 50-metre lap pool and a 10-metre diving tower for the pros but two non-swimmers pool and a children’s slide keep things family friendly.

-A trip out here can be combined with a tour of the Olympic Stadium, though bear in mind that you will need to purchase a separate ticket.
+A trip out here can be combined with a tour of the stadium, though bear in mind that you will need to purchase a separate ticket.

 Strandbad Wannsee

-Officially the largest lido in Europe and listed as a cultural heritage site, the Strandbad Wannsee is just a 20-minute S Bahn ride from the city centre.
+Officially the largest lido in Europe and listed as a cultural heritage site, Strandbad Wannsee is just a 30-minute S-Bahn ride from the city centre.

-Located on the Eastern side of the Wannsee Lake in the South West of Berlin, the beach has an impressive history stretching back 100 years.
-Particularly popular during WWII, today the beach pulls in about 230,000 a year – making it Berlin’s most popular Strandbad.
+Located on the Eastern side of the Wannsee Lake in the southwest of Berlin, the beach has an impressive history stretching back more than 100 years.
+Particularly popular during World War II, today the beach pulls in about 230,000 a year, making it Berlin’s most popular Strandbad.

 As one might expect of a beach that can hold 50,000 people it can feel incredibly busy, so as always its best to get here early to beat the crowds.
 Rowing boats are available to hire, as are wicker chairs.
 There is also a restaurant and multiple kiosks selling lido staples: ice cream, beer and bratwurst.